 She let out a sigh.
 She was eager to leave Netherfield and return to Longbourn.
 She hoped Mr. Darcy and Miss Bingley would fret about her and Mr. Bingley for a few days, but the next time she saw him, she would kindly discourage him in his attentions towards her.

 When she came downstairs, she found it quiet.
-The delicious aromas coming from the kitchen teased her nostrils, and she could almost taste the bread and pork that were baking in the oven.
+The delicious aromas coming from the kitchen teased her nostrils, and she could almost taste the bread and meats that were baking in the oven.

 She came to the drawing room door and peeked in, almost expecting Mr. Darcy to already be there.
 She had encountered him without warning so often, she was certain he would be around every corner she turned or in every room she entered.
 Knowing he was an early riser added to that expectation.
 When she was fairly confident he was not in the room, she stepped in.

-She sat down and began to read the book she had brought from her room, occasionally glancing up when she heard a noise.
-A maid brought in tea and freshly baked bread, warm from the oven.
-She offered Elizabeth some, which she gladly accepted.
+She sat down and began to read her book, occasionally glancing up when she heard a noise.
+A maid brought in tea and freshly baked bread, warm from the oven, and offered some to Elizabeth.